 - It's a good idea to take a map, water and sunscreen to get you through the day.
 If you're visiting in winter a rain poncho might also be a good idea, as weather can change quickly in Australia.

-- If you’re planning on doing the whole walk and want to camp overnight, you need to get a bush camping permit from the park office in advance.
+- If you're planning on doing the whole walk and want to camp overnight, you need to get a push camping permit from the park office in advance.